Read Time: 5 minutes

 • Avoid relying on stereotypes or one-dimensional traits.
 Instead, develop protagonists with a mix of strengths, weaknesses, and internal conflicts that make them feel real and human.

-In “The Godfather,” Michael Corleone’s character exemplifies complexity and nuance in storytelling.
-Initially, Michael wants nothing to do with the family business but is eventually drawn into it due to his father being shot and a deep desire to protect his family.
+In “The Godfather,” Michael Corleone’s character exemplifies complexity and nuance.
+Initially, Michael wants nothing to do with the family business, but he’s eventually drawn into it due to his father being shot and his deep desire to protect his family.

 Michael’s transformation from a war hero to a ruthless mob boss is gradual and filled with internal conflict.
-This depth and development make Michael Corleone’s character memorable and emotionally impactful.
+His depth and slow-burn development make Michael Corleone’s character memorable and emotionally impactful.

 d.
 Show, don’t tell: